galdor/erl-jsv/doc/handbook.md

   - If the definition contains a `value` constraint or if the key is part of the set of keys defined by a `members` constraint, the value is converted to its canonical version; if not, it is unaffected by canonicalization.
+- Strings: the canonical form is either a binary, or an atom if the value has a `values` constraint.

 Other values are unaffected by canonicalization.